gradlund/vacationStoreApp/README.md

-# Vacation Trip Store Applicaiton
+# Vacation Trip Store Application

-This milestone for C# I was aimed at creating a GUI applicaiton that acted as a store inventory for different vacation trips.
+This milestone for C# I was aimed at creating a GUI application that acted as a store inventory for different vacation trips.
 Due to Grand Canyon University policy, code snippets are only allowed and will be the only code provided.

 #### Languages
 C#